 Although it might seem like a good idea to have just one counting drawer for everyone, it is recommended to have a separate cash register drawer for different people handling it.

 Another important practice that most people miss out on is starting the day by counting what is already there in the drawer from the previous day.
-It will ensure maximum stability, consistency and make the balancing process a lot easier while you will rest assured that you have enough cash to satisfy daily demands.
+It will ensure maximum stability and consistency and make the balancing process a lot easier while you will rest assured that you have enough cash to satisfy daily demands.

 As a sound Retail POS Software store management policy, you should determine the cash-to-keep, and at the end of the day.
 More the cashier has to ensure that he is leaving that much amount for the next day while counting cash register.